subhashkumarBabu/mytechblog/src/content/posts/maf-mcp-4.md

     ])
 ```

-An AI client connecting to port 8001 and calling `list_tools()` will see exactly one entry:
+An AI client connecting to port 8001 and calling `list_tools()` will see exactly one entry — the agent itself:

 ```json
 [